 I love painting snow, whether brillant midday sun, blue-tinged, snow or pinky sunset snow.
 I love how blues and pinks hover above the snowy white.
 I love the snow’s power to transform, to turn a plain town into a lovely town, and a lovely town in something quite majestic.
 In “Crick in the Snow, the lovely village of Crickhowell in the Brecons is transformed into a picture-postcard beauty by the snow and the dramatic background of the snow glistering hills.

 I live by the sea where the salty sea erodes most heavy snow drifts.
-Thus I have to travel inland to the Welsh Valleys and beyond to find my snow laden landscapes.
-In this painting I love the intricacy of the hedge rows climbing up the hills, the lacy threads of winter hedges, the patterns and the line and shapes.
+Thus I have to travel inland to the Welsh Valleys and beyond to find my snow-laden landscapes.
+In this painting I love the intricacy of the hedgerows climbing up the hills, the lacy threads of winter hedges, the patterns, and the line and shapes.
 It has a “brueghelian” Christmas feel.
-All that is missing is the sleighing children, and swirling skates.
-I love the warm colours of the houses in the foreground contrasting with the cold blues in the distance countryside.
+All that is missing is the sleighing children and swirling skates.
+I love the warm colours of the houses in the foreground contrasting with the cold blues in the distant countryside.
 The habitable back-lit with the inhabitable.
 This heightens the feeling of Christmas, all wrapped up in each other’s shops and homes, and lives; reassuringly, comfortably, necessarily away from the icy outside, the outer reaches, around this human fire of company.
 This is a painting of a winter community as well as winter community more generally.

 Buy large mounted signed prints here